 Endangered species are not limited to birds and other small mammals; insects and plant life are in danger too.
 There are 440 plants, 232 fungi and lichen, and 405 invertebrates in danger of extinction in the UK.
 Plants, insects, and fungi play integral roles in the ecosystem, and without key species, there will certainly be an associated decline in mammal populations too.

-The 3 Crucial Statistics on Declining UK Key Species
+Declining UK Key Species

 8. The UK’s Long-Eared Bat numbers just 1,000.